Mihndim2020/math-magicians-1/README.md

 # Math Magicians

-A calculator app with useful quotes
+A calculator app with useful quotes build with React a JS framework.

 ## Built With